 - Completion of a Unit Arrival Card, submitted through the registration system listing the names of any parents or leaders who will be transporting participants, but not staying onsite.

-If a person in your group is suspected to have or be carrying COVID-19 as determined by the SBR Medical and/or Health and Safety Team(s) that person will need to be transported immediately to Raleigh General Hospital for Rapid Testing.
-The cost of the COVID Rapid test will be the responsibility of the individual/group.
+If a person in your group is suspected to have or be carrying COVID-19 as determined by the SBR Medical and/or Health and Safety Team(s) that person will be tested on-site at the Summit Health Lodge.
 From the moment of confirmed or justified suspicion, your entire group may be quarantined until a rapid test has been completed.

 If an individual from your group tests positive for COVID-19, the entire group will remain in quarantine until immediate departure plans can be secured.

-Additionally, if an individual tests positive for COVID-19, specialized staff will conduct an investigation to trace potential and confirmed contacts with others.
+Additionally, if an individual tests positive for COVID-19, Summit specialized staff “Contact Tracers” and the Fayette County COVID-19 Taskforce will conduct an investigation to trace potential and confirmed contacts with others.
 Any Individual(s) who have had confirmed contact with someone who has tested positive (property-wide) may be quarantined and/or tested to control potential spread.

 Parents or Leaders who will be transporting participants, but not staying may be permitted onsite, but will be required to follow specific protocols.